exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 ## Meta Calls

-The container hosts a set of `Rooms`, or games currently in progress.
-They'll need to know when players join or leave the game to add or remove them from play, respectively.
+The container has to know when players join or leave the game to add or remove them from play, respectively.

-Ideally the player should let their rooms know when they leave the game, but we still have to check for silent disconnections from the user.
+Ideally the player should let the container know when they leave the game, but if that user suspends the app or their device crashes, the container will never remove them from play.

-TODO: meta call, session left

 Thankfully the node will provide.
 When an agent disconnects from the fabric, the node they were connected to publishes a special message *in its parent domain.* This message is published to the action `/sessionLeft`.
 In order for the container to receive this message we have to give it the appropriate permission.